animatlabs/animatlabs.github.io/_drafts/2027-03-29-ifc-parsing-xbim-csharp.md

 ## What is IFC and Why Should You Care?

 IFC (Industry Foundation Classes) is the open standard for BIM (Building Information Modeling) data.
-Think of it as the "JSON of the construction industry" -- a structured, vendor-neutral format that describes an entire building: its geometry, materials, spatial relationships, and metadata.
+Think of it as the "JSON of the construction industry": a structured, vendor-neutral format that describes an entire building: its geometry, materials, spatial relationships, and metadata.

-If you work in AEC (Architecture, Engineering, Construction) tech -- or you're just curious about what buildings look like as data -- IFC is the file format you'll encounter most.
+If you work in AEC (Architecture, Engineering, Construction) tech, or you're just curious about what buildings look like as data, IFC is the file format you'll encounter most.
 And xBIM is the best open-source .NET toolkit to work with it.

 ## Setting Up xBIM